How to send parsed email data to webhooks

 In Parseur a webhook can be triggered when a new document is received and over various types of events.
 Parseur sends the data extracted text formatted as JSON.

-Step 1: Setup your Parseur mailbox and templates
+Step 1: Setup your Parseur mailbox

 After registration, Parseur asks you to create your first mailbox and setup your templates.

 - Go to the Export section (on the let menu)

 - Click the Create a new webhook button

 The trigger event determines when to send a webhook and how the payload looks like.